- 1 Introduction

 It is said that women with blonde hair have a higher concentration of estrogen.
 Additionally, it said that they also higher chances of experiencing learning problems.
 On the other hand, brunettes are more likely to smoking addicts.

-Pubic hair is a terminal hair which contains the sebaceous gland.
+Pubic hair is a terminal hair that contains the sebaceous gland.
 Note that these glands normally produce sweat.
-Additionally, they produce secretions which protect the private parts from germs but the secretions also create body odor.
+Additionally, they produce secretions that protect the private parts from germs, but the secretions also create body odor.

 Your Eyelashes Might Have Mites